Academic Policies and Procedures for Graduate Students[ top ]

 W — withdrawn; the student withdrew from the course following the second week of the semester.
 A grade of W is not counted in computing grade-point averages, nor does the course earn credit hours.

-R — registered; the student maintained required matriculated status during the semester through continuous registration (course number 700, GRD 750) or registration in a research skills (707) course.
+R — registered; the student maintained required matriculated status during the semester through continuous registration (700, GRD 750) or registration in a research skills (707) course.
 Courses assigned R grades are not applied toward degree progression.

 0 (zero plus letter grade) — course was repeated for a higher grade, or undergraduate courses taken as graduate students (will not calculate in graduate grade-point average or earn credit hours).